theamal11z/fastbrowse-extension/README.md

 - Overall browser memory reduction after suspending tabs
 - Memory usage recovery when tabs are restored

+### State Snapshot/Restore Testing

+1. Open a page with a form and scroll down
+2. Type into non-sensitive inputs (text/textarea/select) and optionally checkboxes
+3. Suspend the tab using the popup (or wait for auto-suspend)
+4. Restore the tab (Full or Lite).
+After load:
+   - Scroll position should be restored
+   - Non-sensitive form values should be re-applied
+5. Verify in background console for snapshot/restore logs; stored snapshot is removed after successful restore

 ## 🚫 Limitations

 - **Chrome Extension API Limitations**: Cannot suspend certain system pages or extensions
 - **Active Tab Detection**: May occasionally suspend tabs that appear inactive but are actually in use
 - **Memory API Accuracy**: System memory reporting may vary by operating system
 - **Background Script Persistence**: Service worker may need to restart, causing brief delays
+- **State Snapshot Scope**: Snapshot/restore cannot run on restricted pages (chrome://, chrome-extension://, etc.) and won’t store state for those tabs
+- **Form State Coverage**: Only non-sensitive inputs are captured (password/hidden excluded); complex web app state outside standard form fields isn’t captured

 ## 🔒 Privacy & Security